SubtleSanity/NetcodeAddons/README.md

     - NetworkVariableComponent<>
     - NetworkVariableAsset<>
     - NetworkVariableString
-- Adds NetworkListXXX types to use the Networkreference types in networked lists
+- Adds NetworkListXXX types to use the NetworkReferenceXXX types in networked lists
     - NetworkListObject
     - NetworkListComponent<>
     - NetworkListAsset<>